roman-milk/roman-milk.github.io/the-bad-doctor.md

+===

- ****** The Bad Doctor Ch.
-03 ****** bydlsloan© When we were done with dinner, I was rock hard and in serious need of a blowjob.
+When we were done with dinner, I was rock hard and in serious need of a blowjob.
 "Get under the table and blow me," I said.
 She didn't question me, but simply dropped to her knees, crawled under the table and started sucking.
 I had both hands on the back of her head when we heard a phone ringing.
 I knew it wasn't mine and let her up to speak.

  "That's my cell phone," she said.
 "It's my mom.
 She always calls this time of night."